 Then one day – BOOM – Chloe was on her tippy toes with her faced pressed again the glass, drooling and pointing to all the snacks she wanted to try.
 I relented and let her get a treat, and after that experience, I decided to start making more of my own cake-like breads to slice and put in reusable or wax paper bags to bring as a special snack for after school pick up.

-It should come as no surprise that when I pulled the loaf out of the oven and put it on top of the stove to cool, there was Chloe peering over the edge of the counter, just waiting for it to be ready to slice.
-It's crazy to think that before I know it she'll be tall enough to be standing at the counter making her own batch.
+It should come as no surprise that when I made this Banana Berry Bread for the first time and pulled the loaf out of the oven and put it on top of the stove to cool, there was Chloe peering over the edge of the counter, just waiting for it to be ready to slice.
+It’s crazy to think that now she’s almost as tall and I am and old enough to make quick breads and baked goods all on her own!

 - 2 cups white whole wheat flour

 - 1/2 teaspoon kosher salt

 - 3/4 cup sugar

 - 1/3 cup milk